Jana0509/3-Tier-VPC-AWS/README.md

 I hope this guide has provided you with a comprehensive understanding of setting up a 3-tier VPC in AWS.
 As you implement this architecture, don't hesitate to refer back to specific sections as needed.
 Good luck with your AWS journey!

 --------------------------------------------------------------------------------
+# IMPORTANT NOTE :

+Remember to delete resources in the correct order, as some resources may have dependencies on others.
+Always double-check that all resources have been properly deleted to avoid any unexpected charges.

+Note: This cleanup process will permanently delete all the resources and data associated with this VPC setup.
+Make sure you have backed up any important data before proceeding with the cleanup.